kuzzleio/kuzzle/doc/2/plugins/guides/events/plugin-events/index.md

     this.context.accessors.error(`${pluginName} hook on ${event} failed: ${error.message}`)
   },

-  // Each call to document:create will trigger this method who throws an error 'document:beforeCreate': async request => {
+  // Each call to document:create will trigger this method, throwing an error 'document:beforeCreate': async request => {
     throw new Error('The cake is a lie');
   }